-I, GEORGE GILBERT G. DELA CUESTA, of legal age, with postal address at Rizal Commercial Banking Corporation, 46/F Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City, do hereby depose and say:

-1. I am the Corporate Secretary of Rizal Commercial Banking Corporation (the "Bank"), a corporation organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal place of business at Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City.

-2. As Corporate Secretary, I have custody of the minutes book of the Bank, which contains the minutes of the meetings of the Board of Directors and the Executive Committee.

-3. The Board of Directors in its regular meeting held on September 28, 2020, wherein a quorum was present and acting throughout, issued the following resolution:
+- I, GEORGE GILBERT G. DELA CUESTA, of legal age, with postal address at Rizal Commercial Banking Corporation, 46/F Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City, do hereby depose and say: - 1.
+I am the Corporate Secretary of Rizal Commercial Banking Corporation (the "Bank"), a corporation organized and existing under and by virtue of the laws of the Republic of the Philippines, with principal place of business at Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue corner Sen. Gil Puyat Avenue, Makati City. - 2.
+As Corporate Secretary, I have custody of the minutes book of the Bank, which contains the minutes of the meetings of the Board of Directors and the Executive Committee. - 3.
+The Board of Directors in its regular meeting held on May 30, 2022, wherein a quorum was present and acting throughout, issued the following resolution:

-Resolution No. BR-20-186
+Resolution No. BR-22-100

-"BE IT RESOLVED, AS IT IS HEREBY RESOLVED, that the Board of Directors approves the Revised Corporate Governance Manual as endorsed by the Corporate Governance Committee."
+"BE IT RESOLVED, AS IT IS HEREBY RESOLVED, that the acts and proceedings of the Corporate Governance Committee as recorded in the minutes of its regular meeting held on May 16, 2022 are approved/noted, confirmed and ratified."

-OCT 14 WITNESS WHEREOF, I have hereunto signed this Certificate this at Makati City, Philippines.
+IN WITNESS WHEREOF, I have hereunto signed this Certificate this AUG 0 5 2022 at Makati City, Philippines.